AdobeDocs/workfront.en/help/reports-and-dashboards/reports/text-mode/create-complex-text-mode-filters-using-exists-statements.md

 ![issue_to_portfolio_owner_sraight_line_icons.PNG](assets/issue-to-portfolio-owner-sraight-line-icons-350x83.png)

-For a complete list of objects in `Workfront`, see the [API Explorer](../../../wf-api/general/api-explorer.md).
+For a complete list of objects in Workfront, see the [API Explorer](../../../wf-api/general/api-explorer.md).

 For information about how to navigate the API Explorer and find objects, see [Using the API Explorer](../../../wf-api/general/using-api-explorer.md).